csiro-wsn/tutedocs/OS/OS.5.1-Thread_Sync.md

     }
 }
 ```
 The example above, shows a scenarion where a semaphore is used to signal by an interrupt handler that some data is ready.
-Similary, semaphores can be used between multiple threads for coordination and singalling.
+Similary, semaphores can be used between multiple threads for coordination and signaling.

 Refer to [1], for additional implementation information.

-## 2.3 Mutex Implementation
+## 2.3 Mutex in Zephyr

-[TODO]
+A mutex in Zephyr RTOS is a kernel object that implements the traditional functionality of a mutex.
+A mutex can allow multiple threads to safely access and share hardware or software resources [2].
+Where a semaphore **may allow finite access** (i.e counting semaphore) to a resource, mutexs only allow a threads to access one resource at a time (a locking mechanism).

+The mutex implementation api within Zephyr is functionally similar to that of the semaphore api outlined in ***section 2.2***.
+See [2] for Zephyr mutex api reference.

-## 2.4 Condition Variable Implementation
+## 2.4 Condition Variables in Zephyr

-[TODO]
+Zephyr allows for 'Condition Variables' to be used as a synchronization primitive, where, threads can wait until a particular condition has occured.

+**[TODO]**

 ## **3.0 Tutorial Question**